 But when the Rockets moved across the American border to Kelowna four years later, relocating to the the largest city in the B.C.
 Okanagan, the scene was set for what would become a connection between a team, its hockey players that has produced a steady barrage of championship teams.

 Majority-owned and operated by the Hamilton family—Bruce Hamilton is President/GM/Governor and WHL board chair, brother Gavin Hamilton is VP of Business and Anne-Marie Hamilton is Director of Marketing, the Rockets franchise took off in Kelowna.

-Only once in the 15 years since 2000 have the Rockets iced a team that finished below .500.
-Sixteen banners hang from the rafters at Prospera Place, including the 2004 Memorial Cup Championship, four WHL Championship banners and six WHL BC Division titles.
+Only once in the 18 years since 2000 have the Rockets iced a team that finished below .500.
+Seventeen banners hang from the rafters at Prospera Place, including the 2004 Memorial Cup Championship, four WHL Championship banners and seven WHL BC Division titles.

-The Rockets have won more than 50 games four times, including the last three years running.
-Five times they have won 40 or more games.
+The Rockets have won more than 50 games four times.
+Seven times they have won 40 or more games.
 Five times they have been to the Memorial Cup.
-While the wins and championships alone stand the test of time, the Rockets existence in Kelowna has also helped to bring several huge events to the city, including the World Junior Hockey Championship, the Subway Super Series, the CHL/NHL Top Prospects Game, Team Canada men’s orientation camp, Detroit Red Wings practices, the list goes on.
+While the wins and championships alone stand the test of time, the Rockets existence in Kelowna has also helped to bring several huge events to the city, including the World Junior Hockey Championship, the CIBC Canada/Russia Series, the CHL/NHL Top Prospects Game, Team Canada men’s orientation camp, Detroit Red Wings, Anaheim Ducks, Dallas Stars practices, the list goes on.